-Breakfast parfait – think a lovely layered trifle, but good for you.
+Think a lovely layered trifle, but good for you.
 Breakfast parfaits look as good as they taste and the best bit is that you can make the recipe up as you go along.
-Have a favourite granola?
+Have favourite granola?
 Sprinkle it in there.
 Craving summer berries?
 Add them in too.
 Love a dollop of yogurt?
-Well there’s your topping!
+Well, there’s your topping!

 Make your dream combo in a jar before you hit the hay then simply grab a spoon in the morning.
 One of our favourite on-the-go breakfasts by far. (via Iowa Girl Eats)